Pauline Boudry and Renate Lorenz in conversation with Laura Guy about opacity, manifestos and ‘temporal drag’

 PB&RL We find the opposition of a consuming art world and a non-consuming subculture untenable because of the ways in which all of our subjectivities and social practices are deeply informed by capitalist principles.
 Placing certain materials in an art context allows us not only to refer to the many queer art practices that have already been performed in the art world, but also to examine the often cruel and exclusionary history of visualization, of the gaze, the frame and the camera.
 It is important that you mention the material side of the exhibition, such as the hair on the hair-curtain or wig-curtain.
 Does the hair refer to a wig?
 Does it refer to the history of drag performance?
 Does it refer to Manning’s first picture of herself as a woman, wearing a blond wig?
 Or is it just hair, a glamorous decoration?
 You also mention the triangle object-stage: this addresses the visitor at first as a seat, but after the video ends, the lights around the triangle are switched on and it becomes a stage, empty besides the visitors.
 The stage becomes a prolongation of the film, which ends with the images of moving lights in an abandoned club.
 With this, the address changes.
 The visitor becomes a participant in the narrative and the stage is set for the future.

 Pauline Boudry and Renate Lorenz have worked together since 2007.
-Their most recent film I Want premiered in 2015 at the Kunsthalle Zürich.
-Their exhibition In Memoriam to Identity is on view until 31.
+Their film I Want premiered in 2015 at the Kunsthalle Zürich.
+Their exhibition In Memoriam to Identity was on view until 31.
 December 2015 at Nottingham Contemporary, UK.

 1 Footage of the reading can be viewed online through the Western Front Archive: http://tinyurl.com/oc5327k